When We Long for Greater Significance

 Lean In to It

-Lean in to the desire for significance.
-When questions come up in your mind, doubts, let God use them for good.
-He did make you for more than this.
+Lean into the desire for significance.
+When questions come up in your mind?
+What doubts?
+Let God use them for good.
+He made you for more than you currently are seeing happen through your life.
 The Father does have bigger plans for you…plans for greater impact than you are currently seeing.

 I’d love to hear any insights you have about this!
 Feel free to share in the comments below or on the Missionary Life Insiders Facebook page.